-23. Application of Subsection (b)(67).-For purposes of subsection (b)(67), "mass-marketing by means of an interactive computer service, of a large number of persons to induce those persons to purchase a controlled substance.
+23. Application of Subsection (b)(67).-For purposes of subsection (b)(67), "mass-marketing by means of an interactive computer service" means the solicitation, by means of an interactive computer service, of a large number of persons to induce those persons to purchase a controlled substance.
 For example, subsection (b)(67) would apply to a defendant who operated a web site to promote the sale of Gamma-hydroxybutyric Acid (GHB) but would not apply to coconspirators who use an interactive computer service only to communicate with one another in furtherance of the offense.
 "Interactive computer service", for purposes of subsection (b)(67) and this note, has the meaning given that term in section 230(e)(2) of the Communications Act of 1934 (47 U.S.C. § 230(f)(2)).